angrybacon/doomsday-wiki/markdown/chapters/2/uncommon-piles.md

 <pile>{{!SI}} {{!EM}} {{!Isl}} {{!Dur}} {{!LM}}</pile>

-1. Cast Doomsday, build the pile above, pass the turn.
+1. Cast Doomsday and build the above pile, then pass the turn
-2. Draw and play Shelldock Isle, hideaway Emrakul, pass the turn
+2. Draw and play Shelldock Isle, hide Emrakul, pass the turn
-3. Draw and play Island, activate Shelldock Isle, cast Emrakul, take another turn.
+3. Draw and play Island, activate Shelldock Isle, cast Emrakul, take another turn
-4. Cast Duress if you can, attack with Emrakul.
+4. Cast Duress if you can, attack with Emrakul
 5. Attack again next turn if needed.
-Lab Man serves as a backup plan in case they're not dead yet.
+LM serves as a backup plan in case they're not dead yet

 The first 2 cards may be the only ones required to win so we have 3 extra cards to build some redundancy, interaction and backup plans into our pile.